Andy4495/TI-30-Keypad-Interface/README.md

 To-dos:

 - Add a separate WAIT pseudo-keypress (in addition to NO_KEY) to program a wait between keypresses.
 This could be useful for calculations known to take a while (see Notes below).
+- Add a REPEAT pseudo-keypress.
+This restarts the keypress cycle from the begining of the keylist.
+- Add an END pseudo-keypress.
+This may be useful in debugging to stop the keypresses in the middle of a list without having to update the list.
 - Clean up code.
-Should some states be added or removed?
 - Can any functionality be moved to the class instead of the sketch?
 - Would it be better to put the keypad definition inside a class or in its own namespace?
 - Finish documenting the "..." parts in this README.
+- Add a turn-on circuit (currently use a physical NO button).
+Would need another digital output controlling a transistor.
+-

 Notes:

 - Some operations take a while to compute (for example: sine, cosine, factorial).
-In this case, the calculator chip misses keypresses.
+In these cases, the calculator chip misses keypresses during the calculation.

 ## Hardware